minio/operator/docs/cert-manager.md

 To learn more about Cert Manager Issuers refer to their documentation https://cert-manager.io/docs/concepts/issuer/.

-Below is a logical view of how a Kubernetes cluster looks like:
+Below is a logical view of a Kubernetes cluster:

 ![Cert-manager-namespaces.png](images%2FCert-manager-namespaces.png)